 Anonymous

-Proof of finances (tuition fees + living expenses)
+Proof of finances (cost of studying in the UK: tuition fees + living expenses)

 Qualifications, transcripts (notarized translation)